-As mentioned, mic level signals need amplification before they are able to be used in line level equipment.
-This is achieves with microphone preamplifiers.
+As mentioned, mic level signals need amplification before they can be used in line level equipment.
+This is achieved with microphone preamplifiers.

 Microphone preamps are included in the design of most audio mixers, recorders, or interfaces.
-The preamps are built-into the mic inputs of these devices.
-Alternatively, mic preamp are also available as standalone units.
+The preamps are built into the mic inputs of these devices.
+Alternatively, mic preamps are also available as standalone units.

 Active microphones (like the aforementioned NT1-A) have built-in preamp circuits.
 The preamps help to boost the signal and adjust the signal impedance.
 Active mics still do benefit from external mic preamps since they rarely output signals are nominal line level.

 Finding devices with quality preamps should be a priority.
 Clean gain is important for preserving the true character of the microphone when boosting it for use with line level equipment.

 Why Aren’t Microphones Designed To Output Line Level?

 If you’ve made it this far, you must be thinking, “why don’t microphone manufacturers put stronger mic preamps inside their microphones and have them output line level signals?”

 I’ve thought the same thing too.
 It’s totally possible for microphone manufacturers to start building custom-made preamps that fit within the bodies of their microphones, allowing the mics to output line level signals.
 I remember asking a mentor this very same question.

 Much of it comes down to economics and “tradition.”